tcdl/msb/README.md

 - **options.namespace** String Publish request message on this topic and listen on this appended by ':response' and ':ack'.
 - **options.ackTimeout** Optional Milliseconds to allow for acks to increase the timeout or number of responses to expect.
 - **options.responseTimeout** Optional Milliseconds before ending this request.
-Default: 3000.
+(Default: 3000).
 - **options.waitForResponses** Optional Number of responses the collector expects before either ending or timing out.
-Default: Infinity/-1, i.e. only end on timeout.
-You will typically set this to 1.
+(Default: Infinity/-1, i.e. only end on timeout.
+You will typically set this to 1.)
 - **originalMessage** Optional Object Message this request should correlate with.

 #### requester.publish([payload][, cb])